mviamonte/digital_ocean/README.md

 Using `tf.vars` file
 `token = XXXXXX`

+### Index of projects
+For deployment of droplets, using different approaches Under droplets you will find
+- single-deployment
+- exportable-deployment
+- multizone-static-zones
+- multizone-dynamic-zones

+For VPC deployment for the `multizone-dynamic-zones` Under networking directory
+- vpc
+- load_balancer (not deployed yet)
 ### Pending / In progress
 - Create `digitalocean_vpc` resources and use attributes on `droplet` resources (DONE)
 - Create `resource`  with a `SSH` public key using [this](https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs/resources/ssh_key) resource with a generated SSH local key (DONE)